-For just a moment tonight I thought I was back on the subway in Beijing.
+For just a moment tonight, I thought I was back on the subway in Beijing.
 Okay, so maybe that’s a bit of an exaggeration borne out of my lack of experience on crowded Sydney trains.
-I simply don’t catch many trains during peak hour, and so when it is busy, I’m always a bit surprised.
+I simply don’t catch many trains during peak hours, and so when it is busy, I’m always a bit surprised.

 Nonetheless, the train from Central to Hurstville just after 6 tonight was pretty crowded.
 I had to stand all the way.
 Worst of all, I was surrounded by “train idiots”.
 They stand there in a state of suspended lethargy.
 It’s as if you have to wake them before they’ll make way for anyone else.

 After the trip, however, there was some light at the end of the tunnel.
 I caught up with Damo (the ex) for dinner tonight, and we chose Hurstville because it’s roughly halfway between where I live in Surry Hills and he lives in Cronulla.

 “We came looking here for a meal years ago”, he reminded me tonight.
 We concluded there wasn’t much on offer when we came here looking previously, though we both noted tonight things had improved significantly.
 The area around the train station was, by contrast with ten years ago (or whatever) fairly buzzing early in the night lots of busy, mostly Asian restaurants.

 Damo had done some research and suggested we choose between either a Malaysian restaurant or a Vietnamese.
 We chose the Vietnamese, Miss Saigon.